-We know, again from many studies, that even small changes to your weight may result in increased risk of heart attack, stroke and diabetes.
+We know, again from many studies, that even small changes to your weight may result in an increased risk of heart attack, stroke, and diabetes.

-So, if the aesthetics of gaining weight aren't enough to motivate you to lose weight then perhaps the risk of these conditions are.
+So, if the aesthetics of gaining weight aren’t enough to motivate you to lose weight then perhaps the risk of these conditions is.

 Can Diet Help you Manage your Weight?